mujtabaHossaini/Anisa-Postgres/ReadMe.md

 - In `cheatsheets`, you'll find handy quick guides.
 - Explore the `sample dbs` folder for sample databases.

 Feel free to dive in, and enjoy your learning journey!
-If you have any questions, [don't hesitate to reach out](mojtaba.banaie@gmail.com).
+If you have any questions, don't hesitate to reach out : `mojtaba.banaie@gmail.com`